Who is the oldest player in NHL right now? The new generation of hockey players is making their mark, but the veterans will always have a place.

 | 19 | Sergei Bobrovsky | 37 | G | FLA | September 20, 1988 |

-This table shows you just how exclusive the 40-year-old club remains early in 2025-26.
-There are just three active 40-year-olds who have played NHL games in 2025-26 (Burns, Perry and Ovechkin), with Suter still unsigned.
+This table shows you just how exclusive the 40-year-old club remains in the 2025-26 season.
+There are just three active 40-year-olds who have played NHL games this season (Burns, Perry and Ovechkin).
 These guys are still bringing it night after night when most players their age are on the golf course or in the broadcast booth.

 The game keeps getting faster and younger, but these old-timers are still showing the kids how it’s done.
 That’s why fans love ’em and why the young guys in the room are always all ears when they speak up.